 WooCommerce is an open-source, fully customizable ecommerce platform for entrepreneurs worldwide (in the words of the developers themselves).
 It’s built on WordPress and is regularly audited by Sucuri.

 What makes it so successful?

 WooCommerce, by working on top of WordPress, successfully integrates commerce with content.
 You can create your site the way you want it, depending on the products you’re selling.
 On top of that, the platform tries to keep everything lean so you can add just the options you need.

 Still, undeniably the best thing about WooCommerce is that it is entirely open-source.
 The user can modify anything and everything.
 You can add unlimited products and users, and take unlimited orders.
 All you need is a good WP hosting that supports the eCommerce activity and some experience with WooCommerce.

 The platform started as just another WordPress plugin in 2008.
 It was developed by a company called WooThemes.
 After a routine start, WooCommerce took off and experienced steady growth until 2015.
 In April that year, the platform reached 7 million downloads – which did not go unnoticed.

-Instantly, the guys behind WordPress recognized the potential and made WooCommerce part of their family in May 2015.
+Instantly, the guys behind WordPress recognized the potential and made the WooCommerce part of their family on May 2015.
 Since then, the plugin became a leader in ecommerce with nearly 70 million downloads (to date), powering 28% of all online stores.